-- 39 (1) For a family unit to be eligible for hardship assistance, the family unit - (a) must be ineligible for income assistance for one or more reasons set out in sections 41 to 47.2, and - (b) must not be ineligible for income assistance for any other reason. - (2) A family unit that is eligible for hardship assistance must be provided with hardship assistance - (a) in accordance with Schedule D, - (b) only for the calendar month that includes the income assistance application date, and - (c) only from the date in that calendar month on which the minister determines that the family unit is eligible for hardship assistance, subject to - (i) section 4 (2) of Schedule D for hardship assistance provided under sections 41 to 46, and - (ii) section 4 (3) of Schedule D for hardship assistance provided under section 47.2. - (3) A family unit to which hardship assistance has been provided for 3 consecutive calendar months because of the circumstances described in - (a) section 41, 44 or 46, or - (b) section 43, unless the source is employment insurance, is not eligible for hardship assistance under any of those sections for the 3 consecutive calendar months immediately following those 3 consecutive calendar months of receipt.
+39 (1) For a family unit to be eligible for hardship assistance, the family unit

+- (a) must be ineligible for income assistance for one or more reasons set out in sections 41 to 47.21, and - (b) must not be ineligible for income assistance for any other reason. - (2) A family unit that is eligible for hardship assistance must be provided with hardship assistance - (a) in accordance with Schedule D, - (b) only for the calendar month that includes the income assistance application date, and - (c) only from the date in that calendar month on which the minister determines that the family unit is eligible for hardship assistance, subject to - (i) section 4 (2) of Schedule D for hardship assistance provided under sections 41 to 46 and 47.21, and - (ii) section 4 (3) of Schedule D for hardship assistance provided under section 47.2. - (3) A family unit to which hardship assistance has been provided for 3 consecutive calendar months because of the circumstances described in - (a) section 41, 44 or 46, or - (b) section 43, unless the source is employment insurance, is not eligible for hardship assistance under any of those sections for the 3 consecutive calendar months immediately following those 3 consecutive calendar months of receipt.

-- (4) If - (a) hardship assistance has been provided to a family unit under section 47.2 for the calendar month referred to in subsection (2) (c) of this section, - (b) the family unit continues to be ineligible for income assistance because a member of the family unit has not satisfied the requirement under section 4.1 (2) (b) respecting the completion of searches for employment, and - (c) the member of the family unit who has not satisfied that requirement is, if applicable, taking the steps to satisfy the requirement as directed by the minister, hardship assistance may be provided under section 47.2 for a further 2 consecutive calendar months following the initial calendar month for which the hardship assistance is provided.
+- (3.1) A family unit is not eligible for hardship assistance under section 47.21 if the family unit has received hardship assistance for 6 or more calendar months under this regulation or the Employment and Assistance for Persons with Disabilities Regulation. - (4) If - (a) hardship assistance has been provided to a family unit under section 47.2 for the calendar month referred to in subsection (2) (c) of this section, - (b) the family unit continues to be ineligible for income assistance because a member of the family unit has not satisfied the requirement under section 4.1 (2) (b) respecting the completion of searches for employment, and - (c) the member of the family unit who has not satisfied that requirement is, if applicable, taking the steps to satisfy the requirement as directed by the minister, hardship assistance may be provided under section 47.2 for a further 2 consecutive calendar months following the initial calendar month for which the hardship assistance is provided.

 [en.
 B.C.
 Reg.
 161/2004, s.
 1; am.
 B.C.
 Regs.
 304/2005, s.
 6; 102/2008, s.
 1; 197/2012, Sch.
 1, s.
 14; 149/2015, Sch. s.
 2; 151/2018, App.
 1, s.
-6.]
-Part 4 - Hardship Assistance
+6; 159/2022, App.
+1, s.
+1.]